iamsarthakjoshi/python-reactjs-chartjs-docker/readme.md

 Delete deletes the LAST displayed dataset on the screen.

-If I refresh the page, then I should get the latest dataset (i.e. the data should be fetched from the backend).
+If you refresh the page, then you should get the latest dataset (i.e. the data should be fetched from the backend).
 Flux or Redux should be used for sending events to call the backend and when the data is received too.
+(Redux is used for this)

 ## Back end

-Backend must be a Flask server.
-The data of the graphs must be stored in a MySQL database.
-You must use Alembic to check if the right tables were created and create them if necessary.
+Backend is a Flask server.
+The data of the graphs are stored in a MySQL database.
+Alembic is used to check if the right tables were created and create them if necessary.

-## Docker

-We do everything as micro services here at Core.

-Again, You must create a docker file or a docker-compose script to run both the frontend and the backend separately.

-## Git

-Please use this repository to upload & submit your code.
-Please submit your code frequently in order for us to assess your work style.

-Feel free to overwrite this readme file with your own readme describing your work for this task - but remember to make a copy of these instructions before doing so!

-## Questions

-Let us know if you have any questions at paul@coreintelligence.com.au or rinat@coreintelligence.com.au